 dry snacks were also brought: nuts, beef jerky, Lara bars, RX bars, goldfish crackers (keeping it real), our own trail mix and pretzels

-water bottles: each one of us had our own water bottle along with a huge 5-gallon jug for the dogs (filled with tap water) + their water dish
+WATER BOTTLES: each one of us had our own water bottle along with a huge 5-gallon jug for the dogs (filled with tap water) + their water dish

-note: ziplock bag is warranted because any stinking clothes will be placed back in the ziplock bag after changing. you are welcome.
+Note: ziplock bag is warranted because any stinking clothes will be placed back in the ziplock bag after changing. you are welcome.

-toys/gadgets/books: this was super handy for the Gillies and keeping them entertained on the road trip. we had packed car-trip toys and placed them behind the driver/passenger seats in the truck, so they could access them with ease. we even used a small baking sheet for them to use + draw on with dry erase markers. other toys were purchased on Amazon + I’ll share below the toys which they loved!
+TOYS, GADGETS + BOOKS: this was super handy for the Gillies and keeping them entertained on the road trip.
+We had packed car-trip toys and placed them behind the driver/passenger seats in the truck, so they could access them with ease.
+We even used a small baking sheet for them to use + draw on with dry erase markers. other toys were purchased on Amazon + I’ll share below the toys which they loved!

-pillows/blankets: this came in super handy as we drove thru Wyoming and Montana… because we were greeted with unexpected snow storm. we made sure to have an extra pillow and blanket for each kid (as well as mama, although, I was driving and unable to use it).
+PILLOWS + BLANKETS: This came in super handy as we drove thru Wyoming and Montana because we were greeted with unexpected snow storm.
+We made sure to have an extra pillow and blanket for each kid (as well as mama, although, I was driving and unable to use it).

 (did that sting a little? my bad)

-anywho. keeping my water intake in check is one thing I have to F. O. C. U. S. on when we are traveling about because, well, it tends to slip my mind. whether because:
+Keeping my water intake in check is one thing I have to F. O. C. U. S. on when we are traveling about because, well, it tends to slip my mind. whether because:

 I am reaching for caffeinated beverages to stay AWAKE!
 Hello, caffeine will make you urinate MORE because it’s a diuretic.